 “In all three countries, journalists were under-trained, under the pump and overwhelmingly reliant on business and PR sources.”

-, Trevor Sykes -- the doyen of Australian business journalism with over 50 years in the industry -- drew lessons from the GFC for non-executive directors, banks, financial advisers, regulators and the legal system, but was silent on the role of the business media.
+In Australia, by contrast, the role played by the business media ahead of the crisis has been noted in passing, if at all.
+In his compelling, award-winning book Six Months of Panic, Trevor Sykes — the doyen of Australian business journalism with over 50 years in the industry — drew lessons from the GFC for non-executive directors, banks, financial advisers, regulators and the legal system, but was silent on the role of the business media.
 The same goes for businessman and occasional Crikey contributor Adam Schwab’s scathing account of a string of collapses during the crisis, Pigs at the Trough.

 Yet arguably, many of the criticisms levelled at the American business press could be levelled at Australia’s business journalists.
 Indeed, two recent studies suggest exactly that.

--- analysing hundreds of articles -- and found the same alignment in all three countries between business journalism and business interests.
+In a paper published last year in the Australian Journalism Review, “The framing of the Global Financial Crisis 2005-08: a cross-country comparison of the US, UK and Australia”, three media scholars in the UK, US and Australia compared the performance of the business media in The New York Times, The Sydney Morning Herald and The Guardian — analysing hundreds of articles — and found the same alignment in all three countries between business journalism and business interests.
 In all three countries, journalists were under-trained, under the pump and overwhelmingly reliant on business and PR sources.
 They saw their role as informing the business community, rather than informing and educating the public.
 Recent developments in Australia increased concern about uncritical, pro-business coverage, with the loss of many experienced journalists amid large-scale redundancies at major metropolitan mastheads.
 SMH economics editor Ross Gittins, who was interviewed by the authors, drew a sharp distinction between economics journalists and business journalists, and warned the changed commercial strategy of struggling newspapers pushed pro-business coverage to appeal to a business audience.
 He criticised the overuse of business sources, which led to ideological capture and neglect of the general audience:

 “Business journalists talk to business people and end up siding and adopting the views of their sources.
 They become infected by the views of the people they spend all day talking to.”

 University of Melbourne lecturer in media and politics Andrea Carson has written the only scholarly paper I’m aware of looking squarely at the decline of corporate investigative journalism in Australia, published last October in the peer-reviewed Australian Journal of Political Science.
 Carson noted the general lack of research into corporate investigative reporting in this country (and touched on my controversial Crikey piece last year that attacked “PR-driven churnalism”, “creeping advertorial” and “business reporting with fear and favour”).
 Based on two quantitative analyses stretching back 50 years and a series of interviews (mainly with editors and publishers, rather than reporters or columnists), Carson concluded that: a) corporate investigative reporting is rare at any time, but b) it was most common in the 2000s, even more common than in the golden age of the ’70s, and was now in decline.
-Of the general newspapers surveyed -- The Age, The Australian, the SMH and the (now defunct) National Times — Carson wrote:
+Of the general newspapers surveyed — The Age, The Australian, the SMH and the (now defunct) National Times — Carson wrote: